Hall Haynes: College

 In college, Haynes played for the Santa Clara Broncos.
 In his junior season, he was a top scorer and kicked an average of 42.4 yards.
 In his senior season, he led the Broncos' to the Orange Bowl championship over the Kentucky Wildcats.
 He finished that season with eight touchdowns and gained 532 yards in 11 tries.
 He also got to play in the Chicago College All-Star Game that season, and was named to the All-Far West Eleven.

 Haynes graduated with a degree in political science.
 He was inducted into Santa Clara's Athletics Hall of Fame in 1962.

 Professional career

 Washington Redskins

-Haynes was Washington's second choice in the 1950 NFL Draft.
+Haynes was Washington's second choice (19th overall) in the 1950 NFL Draft.
 After 1950, he then didn't play for two years, as he was on a tour of duty, part of which he served in Korea, in combat.
 He returned to football in 1953.
 That year, he established himself as one of the best defensive backs in the league.
 He was paid less than $9,000 that season.

 In 1954, at the age of 25, Haynes retired to take a post as the San Jose civil defense director and to be with his family.